sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

     For ARM64 Desktop client systems, there are two different install paths depending on the mode the client is being set up to test in.

-    >[!NOTE]Because of the dual-mode nature of ARM64, a best practice is to use two (2) clients, one in native mode and one in emulated mode per the instructions below.
+    **NOTE** Because of the dual-mode nature of ARM64, a best practice is to use two (2) clients, one in native mode and one in emulated mode per the instructions below.

     **Native Mode:**